 Cascabel Dried Red Chiles (Medium)

 Most chiles flatten out and become wrinkly when they are dried, but cascabel chiles retain their round shape even after drying out.
-They are known as the rattle chile (Cascabel means "rattlesnake") because the loose seeds make a rattling noise when the cascabel chile is shaken.
-They are smaller chiles that are about 2 inches or less in diameter.
+They are known as the rattle chile (cascabel means "rattlesnake") because the loose seeds make a rattling noise when the cascabel chile is shaken.
+They are smaller chiles at about 2 inches or less in diameter.
 Cascabels are hot (anywhere from 1,500 to 8,000 on the Scoville scale) and provide an earthy, nutty flavor to the dish they are added to, often including the seeds like in a rustic condiment.
-They are also often cooked in a tomato or tomatillo sauce and are perfect for the traditional Mexican dish Birria, a meat stew or taco filling.
+They are often cooked in a tomato or tomatillo sauce and are perfect for the traditional Mexican dish birria, a meat stew or taco filling.

 03 of 05

 The guajillo chile is made by drying the mirasol chile.
 It is one of the most popular dried chiles in Mexican cooking (next to the ancho).
 Once dried, the guajillo chile becomes deep red and develops a tough, smooth skin.
 Guajillos are medium-sized chiles ranging from 2 to 4 inches in length.

 04 of 05